 Now suppose $z$ is a near-root of $f$.
 Then no interval $I_\alpha$ whose left endpoint is left of $z$ can contain $z$ in its interior.
 If $z$ is a non-limit near-root of $f$, then there exists an $\varepsilon>0$ such that $(z-\varepsilon,z)$ contains no near-roots of $f$.
 Hence, for every $\varepsilon'<\varepsilon$, the interval $(z-\varepsilon,z-\varepsilon')$ contains only finitely many intervals $I_\alpha$.
 And therefore, there exist $\omega$-many consecutive intervals $I_\alpha$ converging to $z$.
 If, on the other hand, the near-root $z$ is itself a limit of near-roots of $f$, then some left-neighborhood of $z$ contains at least $\omega^2$-many intervals $I_\alpha$. \end{proof}

-Hence, there is a one-to-one correspondence between non-limit elements of $L_f$ and sequences of $\omega$-many consecutive intervals $I_\alpha$, except for a possible final sequence after the last element of $L_f$.
+Observation \ref{obs_w-many} implies that there is a one-to-one correspondence between non-limit elements of $L_f$ and sequences of $\omega$-many consecutive intervals $I_\alpha$, except for a possible final sequence of at most $\omega$-many intervals after the last element of $L_f$.
 Lemma \ref{lem_num_intervals} follows. \end{proof}

 \begin{Lemma} Let $J\subseteq\mathbb R$ be an interval, and let $J_1$, $J_2$ be a partition of $J$ into two intervals, with $J_1$ left of $J_2$.
 Then $o(f|_J)\le o(f|_{J_1})+o(f|_{J_2})$. \end{Lemma}

 \begin{proof} Every $f$-bad sequence in $J$ can be partitioned into an $f$-bad sequence in $J_2$ followed by an $f$-bad sequence in $J_1$ (though the converse is not necessarily true).
 Hence, the tree of $f$-bad sequences $T_{(f|_J)}$ is a subtree of the tree formed by attaching a copy of $T_{(f|_{J_1})}$ to each leaf of $T_{(f|_{J_2})}$.
 The ordinal type of this latter tree is $o(f|_{J_1})+o(f|_{J_2})$, so the claim follows. \end{proof}